Skip to main content

 In all instances, except during an emergency, a landlord must provide verbal or written notice of the intent to enter the premises 24 hours before the entry.
 There are exceptions for emergencies, such as water leaks or gas leaks.

-Landlord Tip #5: Make Repairs Quickly
+Landlord Tip #5: Respond to and Complete Repairs Quickly

 A landlord has a duty to repair and maintain a rental property in a way that is fit for occupancy.
 The law refers to this as an implied warranty of habitability.
-Most states require landlords to allow tenants to subscribe to utilities like water and power.
+Most states require landlords to allow tenants to subscribe to utilities such as water and electricity.
 Failing to provide these basic features is a violation of the law.
-When a tenant requests repairs to a necessary fixture in the unit and the landlord fails to make the repair, the tenant has several options.
-Most states will allow a tenant to:

 • Withhold rent